General Terms and Conditions

 23.1 Neither party limits its liability for death or personal injury caused by its negligence, or that of its employees, agents or sub-contractors; or fraud or fraudulent misrepresentation by it or its employees; or any other act or omission, liability for which may not be limited under law.

-23.2 Sueport’s total aggregate liability in respect of all other claims, losses or damages, whether arising from tort (including negligence), breach of statutory duty, restriction, breach of contract or otherwise under or in connection with the Contract, shall in no event exceed the aggregate Fees paid under or pursuant to the Contract in the six months prior the earliest date the claim arose.
+23.2 Sueport’s total aggregate liability in respect of all other claims, losses or damages, whether arising from tort (including negligence), breach of statutory duty, restriction, breach of contract or otherwise under or in connection with the Contract, shall be in line with Sueport’s liability insurance.
+Sueport’s liability shall in no event exceed the aggregate Fees paid under or pursuant to the Contract in the six months prior the earliest date the claim arose.
 Each of the liability caps set out in this Clause shall operate as a separate liability cap for the matters covered by the liability cap in question.

 23.3 Neither party shall in any circumstances be liable to the other party for: